Silas Muriuki

-Silas Muriuki Ruteere (12 January 1949 – 6 September 2023) was a Kenyan politician who was a member of the National Assembly of Kenya.
-Muriuki was the sole representative of the Mazingira Green Party of Kenya and represented the North Imenti Constituency.
+Silas Mūriūki Rūteere (12 January 1949 – 6 September 2023) was a Kenyan politician who was a member of the National Assembly of Kenya.
+Mūriūki was the sole representative of the Mazingira Green Party of Kenya and represented the North Imenti Constituency.

-Prior to becoming a member of parliament, Muriuki worked as a teacher and was the head teacher of a school for the deaf.
+Prior to becoming a member of parliament, Mūriūki worked as a teacher and was the head teacher of a school for the deaf.

-Muriuki died on 6 September 2023, at the age of 74.
+Mūriūki died on 6 September 2023, at the age of 74.